alfanick/irc-logger/README.markdown

 1. Make sure that you have installed dependencies
 2. Create database (currently supported only PostgreSQL - you can try with others on you own risk)
 3. Get the sources `git clone git://github.com/alfanick/irc-logger.git` or [download][irc-logger] the stable version
-4. Create directories `mkdir tmp var var/sphinx`
+4. Create directories `mkdir tmp var`
 5. Configure irc-logger
    * Copy `config/database.example.yml` to `config/database.yml`
      * Set there hostname, username, password, database name